Djnirds1984/SULIT-WIFI-by-AJC/README.md

     *   **Start the server**:
         ```bash
         cd ~/sulit-wifi-portal
-        # CRITICAL: Run from the project directory to prevent file-not-found errors.
+        # This command runs the `start` script from package.json, which builds the frontend then starts the server.
-        pm2 start server.js --name "sulit-wifi"
+        pm2 start npm --name "sulit-wifi" -- start
         ```
     *   **Manage with PM2**:
         *   `pm2 list`: Show all running applications.
         *   `pm2 logs sulit-wifi`: View live logs.
         *   `pm2 stop sulit-wifi`: Stop the application.
         *   `pm2 delete sulit-wifi`: Remove the application from PM2's list.
-    *   **Applying Changes**: If you ever modify `server.js` or any other backend file, you **must** restart the application to apply the changes.
-The old code will continue running otherwise.
+    *   **Applying Changes**: If you modify any frontend (`.tsx`, `.ts`) or backend (`server.js`) files, you must restart the application to rebuild the code and apply the changes.
         ```bash
         pm2 restart sulit-wifi
         ```